-Element of Formula Definition Adjusted Cash Flows (beginning fiscal 2021) Means net cash provided by operating activities (whether positive or negative) during a fiscal year, less capital expenditures net of proceeds on the disposal of property, all as shown on audited financial statements for that fiscal year, as adjusted (net of tax where applicable) to exclude the effects of certain items, including the following: 37 • cash receipts or disbursements from investments; interest income on corporate investments and interest expense on corporate debt; • the difference between the cash pension payment for an active defined benefit plan actually made and the pension expense recorded; changes in tax law or regulation or accounting pronouncements in United States GAAP or applicable international standards that cause an inconsistency in computation as originally designed; • the effect of acquisitions during the measurement period, which shall be excluded for the duration of such period; and all other externally reported adjustments to GAAP net income that, consistent with "adjusted net income attributable to Hillenbrand" as externally reported by the Company, result in cash inflow or outflow, to be included or excluded as applicable.
+Element of Formula Definition Adjusted NOPAT Means the Company's externally reported "adjusted net income attributable to Hillenbrand" measure adjusted for certain items, including the following (net of tax where applicable): • Income attributable to non-controlling interests (included); • Interest income, losses, or impairments on corporate investments and interest expense on corporate debt (excluded); • Changes in tax law or regulation or accounting pronouncements in United States GAAP or applicable international standards that cause an inconsistency in computation as originally designed (excluded); and • The effect of acquisitions during the measurement period (excluded for the duration of the measurement period).
+Adjusted Cash Flows Means net cash provided by operating activities (whether positive or negative) during a fiscal year, less capital expenditures net of proceeds on the disposal of property, all as shown on audited financial statements for that fiscal year, as adjusted (net of tax where applicable) to exclude the effects of certain items, including the following: • cash receipts or disbursements from investments; • interest income on corporate investments and interest expense on corporate debt; • the difference between the cash pension payment for an active defined benefit plan actually made and the pension expense recorded; changes in tax law or regulation or accounting pronouncements in United States GAAP or applicable international standards that cause an inconsistency in computation as originally designed; • the effect of acquisitions during the measurement period, which shall be excluded for the duration of such period; and • all other externally reported adjustments to GAAP net income that, consistent with "adjusted net income attributable to Hillenbrand" as externally reported by the Company, result in cash inflow or outflow, to be included or excluded as applicable.
+28

-37 This approach more closely aligns the cash flows calculation with certain other externally reported adjustments.
+$\frac{1}{2^8}$ This approach more closely aligns the cash flows calculation with certain other externally reported adjustments.